We want to be transparent: Think Differently About Kids may earn a commission when you purchase through our links.

 When it comes to choosing the best baby bathtub for you and your baby, there are several factors you’ll want to keep in mind.

 Consider the size of your infant and choose a tub accordingly.
 If you have a larger infant, you may want to opt for a large tub so they can move around and play during bath time.
-Babies and toddlers can use the same tub if it is convertible.
+Babies and older babies can use the same infant tub if it is convertible.